 '''

 arp -s <IP address> <serial number>

-ping -1 408 -t <IP address>
+ping -l 408 -t <IP address>

 '''

-- 2. If the product does not reply in 30 seconds, restart it and wait for a reply.
+- 2. If the product does not reply within a few seconds, restart it and wait for a reply.
 Press CTRL+C to stop Ping. - 3.
 Open a browser and type in the product's IP address.
 In the page that appears, use the Browse button to select the upgrade file to use.
-Then click Load to restart the upgrade process. - After the upgrade is complete (1-10 minutes), the product automatically restarts and shows a steady green on the Status - 5.
+Then click Load to restart the upgrade process. - 4.
+After the upgrade is complete (1-10 minutes), the product automatically restarts and shows a steady green on the Status indicator. - 5.
 Reinstall the product, referring to the Installation Guide.